Data analysis mistakes to avoid

 Failing to be consistent: Research is hard enough, so why make it more difficult for yourself by ending up with a muddle of differently named files, participant identifiers and other information.
 Consistency is important at all stages of the research process, but particularly so when it comes to analysis.
 Ensure file names, unique identifiers, pseudonyms, and variable labels are used consistently wherever they appear, and spend some time deciding on these up-front so that you’re not constantly changing them throughout.

 Thinking that software is a “magic wand”: No software will do the analysis for you.
 As the analyst, you need to be making the decisions about what statistical tests you will run, or what approach you will take when creating and applying codes.
 Software will certainly assist with this, but as the researcher you will be “driving” the software, so you will need to be knowledgeable about the data analysis process.
 It’s also important to keep in mind that you don’t have to use software.
 On a smaller qualitative project, it may be completely appropriate (and manageable) to opt for good old-fashioned highlighter pens for example.

 If you do decide to use software, then make sure you use it well.
 Software can really speed up your data analysis, but it can also hinder it if you don’t use it effectively.
-Academic Consulting’s upcoming Data Analysis Summer Programme has a range of courses to help you become a more efficient data analyst, and avoid some of the mistakes outlined in this post.
+Academic Consulting’s training programme has a range of courses to help you become a more efficient data analyst, and avoid some of the mistakes outlined in this post.
 We have courses covering NVivo and SPSS, through to qualitative and quantitative analysis, suitable for all levels from beginner to expert.
 I hope to see some of you there!